Lungotevere Raffaello Sanzio 9

 Two survive intact:

-— The Scolanova (synagogue originally built around 1240) was returned to the Jewish community in 2006 and again functions as a synagogue.
+— The Scolanova synagogue at via Scolanova 23 was originally built around 1240 and after the expulsion of the Jews was turned into a church.
+It was returned to the Jewish community in 2006 and again functions as a synagogue.

-Lengthy article by Francesco Lotoro about the medieval Jewish community and Jewish heritage, as well as recent developments.
+Lengthy article by the musician and music historian Francesco Lotoro about the medieval Jewish community and Jewish heritage, as well as recent developments.

 Sicily had a large Jewish population — up to 60,000 — before the expulsion in the 15th century.
 There are 62 documented “giudecche” or Jewish quarters known to exist on the island.